tylermilner/commit-messages-between-commits-action/CONTRIBUTING.md

 1. Make sure all desired changes have been pushed to the `main` branch.
 2. Create a `release/*` branch off of `main` (e.g. `release/v1.0.1`).
+3. Update the `version` in `package.json` to the desired version.
+4. Run `npm install` to update the `package-lock.json` file.
+5. Run `npm run all` one last time to make sure all tests, linters, etc. pass.
-3. Create a pull request from the `release/*` branch to `main`.
+6. Create a pull request from the `release/*` branch to `main`.
-4. Once the pull request is merged, create a new release targeted on `main` in the GitHub UI.
+7. Once the pull request is merged, create a new release targeted on `main` in the GitHub UI.
 Make sure to set it to create the corresponding tag on publish (e.g. `v1.0.1`) and keep the "Publish this Action to the GitHub Marketplace" option checked.
-5. Once the release has been published on GitHub, switch back to the `main` branch and pull down any changes.
+8. Once the release has been published on GitHub, switch back to the `main` branch and pull down any changes.
-6. Update the major version tag to point the latest release, which should look something like the following (replacing "v1" if publishing a different major version tag):
+9. Update the major version tag to point the latest release, which should look something like the following (replacing "v1" if publishing a different major version tag):